-- The site is located within Teddington's main centre boundary and partly designated as a key shopping frontage.
-The building is partly designated as Building of Townscape Merit. - The site is subject to being declared surplus to requirements by the Royal Mail. - The Council's Retail Study forecasts a requirement for ca. 2000sqm (gross) of A1 to A5 uses for Teddington, of which approximately half of this requirement is for comparison retail. - This site could accommodate around 400sqm of retail at ground floor. - Any redevelopment proposal should provide for commercial / retail on the ground floor, particularly facing the High Street (taking account of the Building of Townscape Merit designation and subject to feasibility and viability of altering the elevations). - As this is a site in one of the borough's main centres, there is an expectation that any proposal provides employment floorspace, particularly B1 offices. - Only if other commercial or employment generating uses have been explored and options discounted in line with other policies in this Plan, would the provision of housing, including affordable housing, in upper floors and to the rear of the site as part of a mixed use scheme, be considered as a potential redevelopment option. - Detailed guidance on design and local character for any redevelopment proposal will also be set out in the Village Planning Guidance SPD for Teddington and Hampton Wick.
+- The site is located within Teddington's main centre boundary and partly designated as a key shopping frontage. - The site is within the High Street Teddington Conservation Area and the building is partly designated as Building of Townscape Merit.
+Any redevelopment proposal should be modest, and conserve and, where appropriate, enhance the Conservation Area, and retain the Building of Townscape Merit. - As of 2016, Royal Mail has no plans to relocate operations from this delivery office.
+However, if the site is subject to being declared surplus to requirements by the Royal Mail in the longer term, the evidence suggests there is a need for commercial / retail as well as employment uses. - The Council's Retail Study forecasts a requirement for ca. 2000sqm (gross) of A1 to A5 uses for Teddington, of which approximately half of this requirement is for comparison retail. - This site could accommodate around 400sqm of retail at ground floor. - Any redevelopment proposal should provide for commercial / retail on the ground floor, particularly facing the High Street (taking account of the Building of Townscape Merit designation and subject to feasibility and viability of altering the elevations). - As this is a site in one of the borough's main centres, there is an expectation that any proposal provides employment floorspace, particularly B1 offices. - Only if other commercial or employment generating uses have been explored and options discounted in line with other policies in this Plan, would the provision of housing, including affordable housing, in upper floors and to the rear of the site as part of a mixed use scheme, be considered as a potential redevelopment option.

+• Detailed guidance on design and local character for any redevelopment proposal will also be set out in the Village Planning Guidance SPD for Teddington and Hampton Wick.